igor-marinescu/RPico_CDC_UART/README.md

 [100%] Built target deploy
 ```

-If two RPico devices must be updated at the same time (for example while executing PIO-UART tests) the `sudo make deployall` command ca be used (which loads the firmware into `/dev/ttyACM0` and `/dev/ttyACM1` devices).
+If you need to update two RPico devices simultaneously (e.g., for PIO-UART testing): `sudo make deployall` command ca be used.

 ## Test